 They’re all good, but which location do you like best?
 Give your 2 cents here on 10 Directory!

 Rated number #1 out of 122,700 restaurants in Seoul on Tripadvisor, Gusto Taco claims the website’s top spot for good reason.
-Describing themselves as a restaurant that serves, “casual and handmade Mexican meals to budget conscious consumers,” the restaurant’s flavors and portion sizes have everyone leaving full and satisfied.
+Describing itself as a restaurant that serves, “casual and handmade Mexican meals to budget-conscious consumers,” the restaurant’s flavors and portion sizes have everyone leaving full and satisfied.

 Want to try the #1 restaurant in Seoul?
 Find the location here on 10 Directory!

 Hailed as the “heroes of ko-mex”, the guys behind Vatos, slang for “men” or “dudes”, are largely attributed with kicking off the trend in Korea.
 Anyone who’s familiar with the restaurant knows that the shared love of spicy and strong flavors makes this cross-cultural mash-up an unlikely match made in heaven.

 The three Korean owners grew up in the US, where they were exposed to authentic Mexican flavors.
 Teamed with the traditional Korean food they grew up eating at home, a unique combination of Korean-Mexican fusion cuisine was born.
 Go pay Vatos a visit and dig into fusion favorites like the Kimchi Carnitas Fries, Kalbi Beef Tacos, and Spicy Chicken Quesadillas.